carmelosammarco/FTPsubsetMO/README.md

 - Date start
 - Date end

-Date format as YYYY-MM-DD also in the case of the MONTHLY dataset where the term "DD" can be set to any value.
+Date format as YYYY-MM-DD also in the case of the MONTHLY dataset where the term "DD" can be set to any real value.

 4. **Geographic bounding box** (if interested to subset by geographic area)